collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * Meanwhile other users can work on the code on their computer and push the changes back to GitHub
 * Our changes are all merged into the GitHub repo we are working on
 * Git will tell us if there is a conflict.
+-->

 </td></tr>

+You can see the corresponding folders and files
+The format may be a bit different because on your local computer, you are going to be working on raw files

 <tr><td width="30%">